thulab/IginX/docs/quickStarts/EnglishManuals/IginX(One-ClickStart)-EnglishVersion.md

 You can then try to insert data into IginX.
 Since IginX supports the creation of time-series when data is written for the first time, there is no need to call the relevant series creation interface in advance.
 IginX provides row-style and column-style data writing interfaces.

-The following is an example of using the column-style data writing interface:
+The following is a usage example of the column-style data writing interface:

 ```java
 private static void insertColumnRecords(Session session) throws SessionException, ExecutionException {